wazo-platform/wazo-doc/source/contributors/cti_server/cti_protocol.rst

 * data, a dictionary containing 3 fields:

   * user_id, is an integer containing the ID of the user affected by this status change
-  * color: a string representing the color to display for the new status
+  * xivo_uuid: a string containing the UUID of the XiVO that sent the status update
-  * display: a string containing the displayed text
+  * status: a string containing the new status of the user based on the cti profile configuration

+.. note:: When multiple XiVO share user statuses, the cti profile configuration for presences and phone statuses should match on all XiVO to be displayed properly

 ``Server -> Client``